What the world’s best Whisky can teach us about exit planning29 Jun 2021 - Simon Palmer - Practice Sales

-Believe it or not, the secret to making good whisky is the same as the secret to extracting the best value from your dental practice.
+Believe it or not, the secret to making good whisky is the same as the secret to extracting the best value from your veterinary practice.
 Sure, making valuable whisky starts with quality ingredients, but the ingredients would be worth very little if the distiller didn’t have an exit plan for those ingredients.

 To maximise the flavours and value when making quality single malt whisky, the distiller needs to know how long to let it mature in the cask and when it should exit the cask for bottling.
 Empty the cask too early and the flavour profile will be harsh and not fully formed.
 The Macallan Distiller waited 60 years to get the value proposition right in the example above.
-There is no way they would have been able to generate the same value for their whisky if they emptied the casks at random or when the owner/distiller was bored or fatigued (or thirsty).
+There is no way they would have been able to generate the same value for their whisky if they emptied the casks at random or when the owner/distiller was bored, fatigued (or thirsty).

-An exit-plan for a dental practice a few years in advance can give a practice owner the chance to do whatever course correction is needed to ensure that its virtues (like its revenue, profit, opportunity/prospects, stability) are more evident to any buyer.
+An exit-plan for a veterinary practice a few years in advance can give a practice owner the chance to do whatever course correction is needed to ensure that its virtues (like its revenue, profit, opportunity/prospects, stability) are more evident to any buyer.
 Timing your exit like this will ensure that your practice can achieve an optimal offer for the asset you have built.

-So, the next time you are enjoying a good single malt (or two) at the end of a hard day’s work…spare a thought for the exit planning that the distiller needed to employ in order to get the whisky’s value proposition right, and think of how you might be able to improve the return for your practice if you planned your exit with the same diligence and purpose.
-If you are not sure what you could do differently to get a better outcome for your practice, you may need to talk to an expert in the field or attend an exit planning seminar (www.exitacademy.com.au).
+So the next time you are enjoying a good single malt (or two) at the end of a hard day’s work…spare a thought for the exit planning that the distiller needed to employ in order to get the whisky’s value proposition right, and think of how you might be able to improve the return for your practice if you planned your exit with the same diligence and purpose.
+If you are not sure what you could do differently to get a better outcome for your practice, you may need to talk to an expert in the field or attend an exit planning seminar.
 The Macallan whisky distiller probably needed some guidance with their first exit plan too.